 - A good tie can finish off a well-fitting suit perfectly.
 If you’re a bigger guy you should choose a slightly wider tie than normal.

 Big Men’s Dress Shirts

-The same rules apply when buying a dress shirt.
+The same rules apply when buying a dress shirt for plus size guys.
 Avoid going too big or too small.
 You need to carefully consider arm length, chest size and shoulder width.
 When it comes to the specifics of your shirt follow these tips: